 In the regular universe, a chain of events takes place whereby the starship Voyager, presumed lost in the delta quadrant of space, suddenly appears out of an area of space known as the Golden Discontinuity.
 She is greeted by Captain Picard’s Enterprise who quickly learns that half her crew is missing.

 Meanwhile, on Earth, while attending a reception for people of the 24th century who have been affected by a temporal shift, Captain Kirk is kidnapped by Kathryn Janeway.
-It is then that he learns of the situation on the mirror universe and feels it is his responsibility to right the wrong he created so many years ago.
+It is then that he learns of the situation in the mirror universe and feels it is his responsibility to right the wrong he created so many years ago.

 What follows is a very interesting story that involves the original crew of the Enterprise and the crew of the Enterprise E, though they actually don’t meet up until quite close to the end of the novel.
-The story is filled with suspense as there are lives both in this universe and the mirror one at stake.
+The story is filled with suspense as there are lives both in this universe and the mirror at stake.
 There are just-in-the-nick-of-time rescues, convoluted plots which play out before the eyes, battle scenes involving everything from starships to hand-to-hand combat, and engineering miracles courtesy of Mr. Scott and Geordi LaForge.

 A complaint I had about Shatner’s other two novels which involved the characters from Star Trek: The Next Generation was inaccurate depictions of those characters.
-Whether he and his co-authors have just gotten a better feel for those characters or if complaints similar to mine were heard, the depictions of these characters is much better in this novel.
+Whether he and his co-authors have just gotten a better feel for those characters or if complaints similar to mine were heard, the depictions of these characters are much better in this novel.
 At least, that is for the characters he does feature at any length.
-It seems to focus mostly on Captain Picard, while the rest of the crew is mainly background to be used as needed in certain scenes.
+It seems to focus mostly on Captain Picard, while the rest of the crew is mainly in the background to be used as needed in certain scenes.
 Perhaps if they were given more to do in the story, the characters would have appeared as poorly as before.

-Another point I had a problem with was the fact that the authors seem to go out of their way showing us how much they are keeping up with Star Trek history.
+Another point I had a problem with was the fact that the authors seem to go out of their way to show us how much they are keeping up with Star Trek history.
 Several times Kirk mentions that he recognized Benjamin Sisko (Commander of Deep Space Nine) from being on his Enterprise years ago.
 This occurred in a fabulous crossover between the two series with the episode The Trouble with Tribbles.
 I have a hard time believing that Kirk would remember the face of every person who served under him.
 It also felt like I was being hit over the head with the fact; as if the authors were going out of their way to show off what a great job they were doing keeping up with Star Trek history (when it’s convenient for them, that is).

 This novel is actually the first of a series Shatner has written involving the mirror universe.
 This surprised me at first, as it really felt like the novel was drawing to a close just to throw in a curve leading to the next story.